maxcrees/tbl.typ/README.typ

     - The #link-label(`.T&`) command is now supported which allows changing the table format specifications in the middle of the table data. (#issue(4))
+  - _Bugs fixed_
+    - Test cases that fail to compile are now properly marked as failures.
+  - _Documentation_
+    - The behavior of whitespace with respect to
+      #link(<special-line>)[special input lines] has been clarified.

 - *Version 0.0.2:* Saturday 10 June 2023
   - _Breaking changes_
     - Region option `tbl-align` has been renamed to